Private Proofs of When and Where: Abstract

 Position verification schemes are interactive protocols where entities prove their physical location to others; this enables interactive proofs for statements of the form ``I am at a location $L$.''
 Although secure position verification cannot be achieved with classical protocols (even with computational assumptions), they are feasible with \emph{quantum} protocols.

-In this paper we introduce the notion of \emph{zero-knowledge position verification}, which generalizes position verification in two ways: \begin{enumerate} \item enabling entities to prove more sophisticated statements about their locations at different times (for example, ``I was \emph{not} near location $L$ at noon yesterday''). \item maintaining privacy for any other detail about their true location besides the statement they are proving. \end{enumerate} We construct zero-knowledge position verification from secure position verification and post-quantum one-way functions.
-The central tool in our construction is a primitive we call \emph{position commitments}, which allow entities to privately \emph{commit} to their physical position in a particular moment, which is then revealed at some later time.
+In this paper we introduce the notion of \emph{zero-knowledge position verification}, which extends position verification in two ways: \begin{enumerate} \item enabling entities to prove more sophisticated statements about their locations at different times (for example, proving statements about one's position in the {\it past} ``I was \emph{not} near location $L$ at noon yesterday''). \item maintaining privacy for any other detail about their true location besides the statement they are proving. \end{enumerate} We construct zero-knowledge position verification from secure position verification and post-quantum one-way functions.
+The central tool in our construction is a primitive we call \emph{position commitment}, which allows entities to privately \emph{commit} to their physical position in a particular moment, which is then revealed at some later time.